andersjosef/image-to-ASCII/README.md

 ```

 ## Example
-Here is an simple example of an output 1/4 size 1192x1590 image:
+Here is an example of a standard output 1/4 size 1192x1590 image:

 <img src="example.png" width=500>